OceanographyforEveryone/OpenCTD/Support_Code/README.md

 Support Code
 ============

-Here you will find supplmental software to simplify building and testing the OpenCTD.
+Here you will find supplemental software to simplify building and testing the OpenCTD.

 [**MS5803_14_test**](https://github.com/OceanographyforEveryone/OpenCTD/tree/master/Support_Code/MS5803_14_test) reads just the pressure sensor in standard configuration so that your can confirm its functionality.